Supply Chain Organizing: Identifying chokepoints and power linkages

 |

 Building power for workers always involves building their agency and commitment.
 Such power is enhanced by a sophisticated understanding of production systems and logistics supply chains.
 This workshop will bring to bear the experiences of veteran organizers to identify choke points and key points of leverage that can enable workers to win.
-Historically, workers have used that power to stop arms from being sent to warzones, such as in 1981 when ILWU militants refused to send bomb parts to El Salvador or recently when millions of Italian workers and students went on strike, in solidarity with Gaza, to prevent weapons from being shipped to Israel.
+Historically, workers have used that power to stop arms from being sent to warzones, such as in 1980 when ILWU militants refused to send armaments to El Salvador or recently when millions of Italian workers and students went on strike, in solidarity with Gaza, to prevent weapons from being shipped to Israel.

 Read More +